-Medically necessary outpatient surgeries listed on the Medical Assistance fee schedule are covered if performed by a network provider, hospital, or surgical facility.
+Medically necessary outpatient surgeries listed on the Medical Assistance fee schedule are covered if performed by an in-network provider, hospital, or surgical facility.
 The provider must coordinate care with the Participant's PCP and contact Utilization Management to obtain authorization for procedures as appropriate.
-Providers must contact Utilization Management to request prior authorization by submitting a request through Provider OnLine at upmchealthplan.com/providers.
+In-network providers must contact Utilization Management to request prior authorization by submitting a request through Provider OnLine at upmchealthplan.com/providers.